Steiner Cut Dominants: Subdivision and gluing

 \begin{theorem} Let $(G,T)$ be a facet inducing Steiner graph with facet weights $c$.
 Let $w\in V(G)\setminus T$ be a non-terminal node with exactly two neighbors, say $u$ and $v$.
 Then the following hold: \begin{enumerate} \item We have $c(uw)=c(vw)$ and $u$ and $v$ are not adjacent. \item If $G'$ is obtained from $G$ by reducing node $w$, then $(G',T')$ with $T'=T$ is a facet inducing Steiner graph with facet weights $c'$ obtained from $c$ by setting $c'(uv)=c(uw)=c(vw)$ and $c'(e)=c(e)$ for all other edges. \end{enumerate} Note that $(G,T)$ can be obtained from $(G',T')$ by subdivision of the edge $uv$, and $c$ is the weight vector obtained by subdividing $c'$ accordingly. \end{theorem}

-\begin{proof} Due to $w\not\in T$ (and $c > \zerovec{}$) no root of $c$ contains both $uw$ and $vw$.
-A first consequence is that (since each of those two edges is contained in at least one root of~$c$) Remark~\ref{rem:delta_nonterm} implies $c(uw)=c(vw)$.
-As a second consequence, $u$ and $v$ are not adjacent to each other, because otherwise (as every cut intersects a triangle in none or two edges) all roots of $c$ were contained in the hyperplane defined by $x_{uw}+x_{vw}=x_{uv}$, a contradiction to the existence of a root basis for $c$.
+\begin{proof} Due to $w\not\in T$ (and $c > \zerovec{}$) no root of $c$ contains both $uw$ and $vw$ (because in that case removing those two edges from the root would result in a $T$-Steiner cut with smaller $c$-value) .
+A first consequence is that (since each of those two edges is contained in at least one root of~$c$) Lemma~\ref{lem:delta_nonterm} implies $c(uw)=c(vw)$.
+As a second consequence, $u$ and $v$ are not adjacent to each other, because otherwise (as every cut intersects a triangle in none or two edges) all roots of $c$ are contained in the hyperplane defined by $x_{uw}+x_{vw}=x_{uv}$, a contradiction to the existence of a root basis for $c$.

 For the proof of the second statement we first observe that if $\delta_{G'}(S')$ with $S'\cap\{u,v\}\ne\varnothing$ is a $T$-Steiner cut in $G'$, then $\delta_G(S'\cup\{w\})$ is a $T$-Steiner cut in $G$ with $c'(\delta_{G'}(S'))=c(\delta_G(S'\cup\{w\}))$.
 This implies $\gamma_{c'}(G',T')\ge\gamma_c(G,T)$.
 In fact, we have $\gamma_{c'}(G',T')=\gamma_c(G,T)$, since for each root $\delta_G(S)$ of $c$ with $w\in S$ we have $S\cap\{u,v\}\ne\varnothing$, thus $c'(\delta_{G'}(S'))=c(\delta_G(S))$ holds for the $T$-Steiner cut $\delta_{G'}(S')$ in $G'$ with $S' = S \setminus\{w\}$, which hence is a root of $c'$.